jsr6720/jsr6720.github.io/_posts/2018-03-12-how-successful-people-think.md

 ## My Review 3/5

 Solid book on the practices of thinking by successful people.
-Number one lesson to take away is that great achievers put forethought into their plans.<br/><br/>Maxwell has great leadership books.
+Number one lesson to take away is that great achievers put forethought into their plans.

+Maxwell has great leadership books.
 I missed that this was excerpted from a larger work and it shows.
 It's a reflection on different though habits and how best to match your personality to a specific habit.
 Things like, set a routine, or be prepared.
 Moving on to his much more acclaimed "5 Levels of Leadership" book

 ### Date Read
 2018/03/12